ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 ## Ways to Contribute

-- If you want to contribute on existing [plugins](/src/plugins/README.md), or create new ones, like validators, check out the tutorial on [how to write plugins](/doc/tutorials/plugins.md).
+- If you want to contribute to existing [plugins](/src/plugins/README.md), or create new ones, like validators, check out the tutorial at [how to write plugins](/doc/tutorials/plugins.md).
 - Check out how you can contribute to make Elektra work in your favorite language: [Language Bindings](src/bindings/README.md), [Tutorial on Language Bindings](/doc/tutorials/language-bindings.md).
 - Improve the reliability of Elektra, by creating new, and improve existing [tests](/doc/TESTING.md).
   [Check out the Code Coverage Report](https://doc.libelektra.org/coverage/master/debian-bullseye-full/).